AprilAndFriends/atres/formatting readme.txt

-n - normal (no shadow / border) s - shadow; parameter (optional): string with hex value for color in RGB or RGBA b - border; parameter (optional): string with hex value for color in RGB or RGBA c - color change; parameter: string with hex value for color in RGB or RGBA f - font change; parameter: string of the font name definition including optional scale factor
+n - normal (no shadow / border) s - shadow; parameter (optional): string with hex value for color in RGB or RGBA b - border; parameter (optional): string with hex value for color in RGB or RGBA c - color change; parameter: string with hex value for color in RGB f - font change; parameter: string of the font name definition including optional scale factor

 Examples: